docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 String

-The key sequence that invokes this window’s onShortcutKey callback (in Windows only).
+The key sequence that invokes this window's onShortcutKey callback (in Windows only).

 .. _container-properties: